 Said so, I don’t think we need to go too far from what we are, from our beliefs and preferences.

-I would never transform my look completely from a day to another or go for something too extreme like coloring my hair blond (they are naturally dark) or start a career in finance (numbers are not really my thing)
+I would never transform my look completely from a day to another or go for something too extreme like colouring my hair blond (they are naturally dark) or start a career in finance (numbers are not really my thing).

 If like me, you also would like to welcome some little changes, play bigger and dare more in your life, here are some tips to help you: